JKWA/funx/guides/dsl/eq.md

 ## Execution

 The executor runs at compile time and generates quoted AST.
-It recursively walks the node tree:
+It recursively walks the structure tree:

-1. Take normalized nodes from the parser
+1. Take normalized structures from the parser
 2. For each Step:
    * If `negate: false` → `Utils.contramap(projection, eq)`
    * If `negate: true` → `Utils.contramap(projection, negated_eq)`
 3. For each Block:
    * If `strategy: :all` → `Utils.concat_all([children...])`
    * If `strategy: :any` → `Utils.concat_any([children...])`
-4. Top-level nodes are implicitly combined with `concat_all` (AND logic)
+4. Top-level operations are implicitly combined with `concat_all` (AND logic)

 ### Execution Model